 Read our post on Sustainable Packaging Design Tips to learn more about sustainable product packaging.

 Packaging is meant to protect the contents inside.
-Because of the nature of the products like for examples foods and batteries, some packaging designs help prevent exposure from direct sunlight.
+Because of the nature of the products like foods and batteries, some packaging helps prevent exposure from direct sunlight.
 In that case, the packaging hides the product from view.
-Often, is possible to use the product itself as an element in packaging design.
-If the material allows, you can make a cut or two in the packaging to expose small parts of the product; any material that is at least as rigid as cardboard is excellent for using this approach.
+Often, it’s possible to use the product itself as an element in packaging design.
+If the material allows, you can make a cutout or two in the packaging to expose small parts of the product.
+Any material that is at least as rigid as cardboard is excellent for using with this approach.
 Incorporate the exposed portion of the product with graphics (text or images) on the packaging.
-Even clear fresh water can complement the visual effects if you are creative.
-For examples you can use buttons as eyes, shoelace as strands of hair, colored beverage as part of a rainbow, sink strainer as wheels, and so on.
-To keep the product reasonably protected, replace the cut-off portion of the packaging with thick clear plastic.
+To keep the product reasonably protected, replace the cutout portion of the packaging with thick clear plastic.

 Many consumers are willing to pay more for products offered by companies that demonstrate exceptional attention to details.
-These consumers tend to (although not always) appreciate the hard work product creator had to undergo to bring the goods to the market.
-Not only do they communicate their efforts through the products, but also through the packaging designs.
+These consumers tend to appreciate the hard work the product creator put in to bring the goods to market.
+Not only do these creators communicate their efforts through the product, but also through its packaging design.
 One of the most common methods uses good quality materials, such as stainless steel, anodized aluminum, acrylic, or even glass.
-Putting visual graphics or lettering on such materials is not as easy as printing images on paper.
-To incorporate graphics with precision, the packaging materials are laser-etched or cut.
-It is also possible to apply the same treatment to paper or cardboard for accurate results.
+Putting visual graphics or lettering on these materials isn’t as easy as printing images on paper.
+To incorporate graphics with precision, the packaging materials are laser etched or cut.
+It’s also possible to apply the same treatment to paper or cardboard for accurate results.
 Laser cutting does the job right the first time.
 There is no need for further processing.

-Images on packaging can be realistic as opposed to abstract or cartoon drawings; an easy way to achieve that is to use photographs related to the product.
-You can find plenty of products wrapped in the packaging designs that feature real photos on the cover.
-The object can be anything such as animals (pet supplies and accessories), people (clothing and cosmetics), fruits (food and beverage), or the products inside (canned food and toys).
+Images on packaging can be realistic as opposed to abstract or graphics.
+An easy way to achieve that is to use photographs related to the product.
+You can find plenty of products wrapped in packaging that feature real photos.
+These products are anything from pet supplies and accessories, clothing and cosmetics, and food and beverages.
 Whether or not the design is effective and attractive depends on the creativity of the photography and its implementation (color, position, print materials) on the packaging.

-You need to treat your brands as if they are extensions of your company’s identity.
-The way you communicate to consumers about your products even before they spend any money is a crucial factor to influence their purchasing decision.
-An effective marketing campaign is indispensable to inform potential consumers about your company, and its products and values.
+You need to treat your brands as if they’re extensions of your company’s identity.
+The way you communicate to consumers about your products even before they spend any money is a crucial factor influencing their decision to purchase.
+An effective marketing campaign is indispensable to inform potential consumers about your company and its products and values.
 A marketing method is effective when it delivers a straightforward message that consumers perceive in the same way.
-With that in mind, the delivery system becomes an aspect of marketing worthy of serious consideration.
+With that in mind, the delivery system, in this case in the form of your product packaging, becomes an aspect of marketing worthy of serious consideration.

 In addition to being a protective shield, the packaging is probably the most straightforward medium for communicating the most appealing aspects of the product.
-Is it fun, healthy, durable, affordable, environment-friendly, luxurious, disposable, charitable, or some combination of those?
+Is it fun, healthy, durable, affordable, environmentally friendly, luxurious, disposable, charitable, or some combination of these?
 The implicit or explicit messages you put on the packaging can be crafted creatively to deliver information while improving the chances of making sales effectively.
-In short, the packaging is a visual information-delivery system that doubles as a marketing platform.
-The way this platform is utilized reflects how much you respect consumers and demonstrate the values you hold.
+In short, product packaging is a visual information delivery system that doubles as a marketing platform.
+The way this platform is used reflects how much you respect your consumers and demonstrate the values you hold.